Wolbolar/IPSymconNEEO/docs/en/README.md

 ## 2. Requirements

- - NEEO Web User Interface for the Webfront
+  - NEEO interface can be called up from the web front
- - Switch NEEO devices
+  - switching of devices taught to NEEO
+     - Start and stop recipes
-    - Power on / Power off of devices
+     - Switch on / off devices
-    - dim lights
+     - Dimming of lamps
+     - Calling all commands for a device
+  - Bind the commands or recipes to Alexa, Google, Homekit
+  - Creation of links of the NEEO recipes for mobile visualization e.g. Apple Watch

 ## 3. Installation